us-irs/cfdp-py/docs/examples.rst

 Finally, you can see a more complex example also featuring more features of the CFDP state machines `here <https://github.com/us-irs/cfdp-py/tree/main/examples/cfdp-cli-udp>`_.
-This example uses UDP servers for communication and explicitely separates the local and remote entity application.
+This example uses UDP servers for communication and explicitly separates the local and remote entity application.